pabloariasal/pabloariasal.github.io/_drafts/non-local-initialization.md

 * Static variables must be initialized before the program starts
 * Variables that can be evaluated at compile time (those initialized by a constant expression) are const-initialized
-* All other static variables are zero-initialized
+* All other static variables are zero-initialized during static initialization
 * `constexpr` forces the evaluation of a variable as a constant expression and implies const
 * `constinit` forces the evaluation of a variable as a constant expression and doesn't imply const
 * After static initialization dynamic initialization takes places, which happens at runtime before `main()`
 * Within a compilation unit static variables are initialized in the order of declaration
 * The order of initialization of static variables is undefined accross compilation units

-[^1]: Unless the dynamic initialization is deferred, see [here](https://en.cppreference.com/w/cpp/language/initialization)
+[^1]: Unless the dynamic initialization is deferred, [see](https://en.cppreference.com/w/cpp/language/initialization)
 [^2]: [see](https://en.cppreference.com/w/cpp/language/storage_duration)
+[^3]: The compiler can promote initialization for non-constant expressions to compile time under certain conditions, [see](https://en.cppreference.com/w/cpp/language/initialization)